olenive/jsub/README.txt

 mkdir -p dummy_output # create the directory for job results as indicated in the vars07.vars file

-jsub --generate-summaries --protocol cat07.protocol \
+jsub --protocol cat07.protocol \
      --vars vars07.vars \
-     --fvars fvars07.fvars
+     --fvars fvars07.fvars \

-jsub --generate-jobs \
+     --list-summaries "" \
      --header-from-file "../my_job_header.txt" \
      --summary-prefix "summaries/" \
      --job-prefix "jobs/" \
      --prefix-lsf-out "lsf_out/" \
      --prefix-completed "progoress/completed/" \
      --prefix-incomplete "progoress/incomplete/"

-jsub --submit-jobs --list-jobs jobs/cat07_vars07_fvars07.list-jobs

 By inspecting the files in dummy_output/*, jobs/*.log and progress/incomplete/*, we can see that the second job failed to complete due to a missing file "dummy_data/data_2B.txt".
 The missing file is hidden in dummy_data/missing.

-mv dummy_data/missing/data_2B.txt dummy_data/data_2B.txt
+cp dummy_data/missing/data_2B.txt dummy_data/data_2B.txt

 We can now either re-run both jobs, only the failed job or we can create a new job containing only the steps that may not have completed successfully during our initial attempt.
 This can be done using the file "progress/incomplete/cat07_vars07_fvars07_2_2.incomplete".
 The most appropriate course of action will depend on your particular circumstances but in this example we will create a new job.
-First we will need to create a list of summary files (just one in this case) to pass to Stage 2 of jsub.
+First we will need to create a list of summary files (just one in this case) to pass to stage 2 of jsub.

 echo progoress/incomplete/cat07_vars07_fvars07_2_2.incomplete > resumed.list-summaries